natallzl/data310/Project3.md

 Then, we can also **compare the predicted population total to the actual population total**.
 The predicted total, ```cellStats(population_sums, sum)```, equaled 17,965,962.
 And the actual population total, ```sum(zmb_adm2$pop19)```, equals 17,964,587.

 Then, we can take a closer look at an area of interest.
 I decided to look closer at the Lusaka area.
-Lusaka is the capital of Zambia, and as can be seen in the plots above, it appears to be the most populated area and it appears that the population there was under-predicted (versus the majority of the country where the population was over-predicted).
-To do this, I filtered the data by the Lusaka province, and neighboring Chibombo district of the Central province.
+Lusaka is the capital of Zambia, and as can be seen in the plots above, it appears to be the most populated area.
+Additionally, it appears that the population there was under-predicted (versus the majority of the country where the population was over-predicted).
+To zoom in on this area, I filtered the data by the Lusaka province and the neighboring Chibombo district of the Central province.

 **Plot:**